Highlights of the Program

 • Enabling sustainable transport with advanced fuel cell architectures, optimized power systems, and breakthroughs in non-PGM catalysts

-| Powerup Energy Technologies
+| PowerUP Energy Technologies

 | California State University, Los Angeles

-| Yazd University
+| Stanford University

 14:00 - 14:25